 If you're close to someone, they're interested in hearing most of what you have to say

-Some people think the things they have to say are trivial or boring.
+Some people think the things they have to speak about are trivial or boring.
 It's okay to share more fine-grained information with a good friend or partner because, since they're close to you, they're generally open in hearing about it.
 They want a window into your head and to be included in your world.
 Maybe the same material would be tedious if it was coming from a stranger, but it's coming from you, their good buddy/significant other, so they find it interesting.
 If someone is close to you they want to know what's going on in your life, and how you're feeling about it.
 They want to know what makes you tick, and what you think about various things.
 They've already decided they think your worldview and opinions are worthwhile, otherwise they wouldn't have wanted to get to know you as well as they did.

-You've got more to say about your day-to-day life than you may realize
+You've got more to say about your day to day life than you may realize

 Yeah, when you answer all these questions, your career may still not make for scintillating dinner party discussion, but I hope I've shown that if you dig a little there are things about it to speak about, especially if you're talking to someone who's open to hearing about it.
-You could apply a similar approach to other aspects of your life that don't initially seem full of things worth mentioning, like school, or your social circle.
+You could apply a similar approach to other aspects of your life that don't initially seem full of stuff worth mentioning, like school, or your social circle.
 If you're still having trouble finding ways to talk about your life, one approach that might help is to imagine you have to write a story about it.
-It could be a drama or a comedy, but either way you've got to wring some entertainment out of your day-to-day routine.
-Taking on this perspective can force you to hone in on the interesting stuff.
+It could be a drama or a comedy, but either way you've got to wring some entertainment out of your day to day routine.
+Taking on this perspective can force you to hone in on the interesting material.

 If someone wants to know about what's going on in your head, it's not that they're trying to interrogate you